Inclusion and Diversity

 We strive to create a strong inclusive community amongst students, faculty, and staff that personifies respect, accountability and acceptance, while supporting and empowering students to achieve degree completion.
 Provide comprehensive support services to meet the unique needs of our diverse student population that will foster a sense of belonging and academic achievement, promote student accountability, self-development and goal setting, provide networking opportunities with the internal and external campus community and facilitate cultural awareness/diversity activities for students and the campus community.
 USS offers effective and individualized academic coaching, tutoring, mentoring, academic workshops and speaker series, study halls, professional development and cultural enrichment.

 7 JC Penney Dock | Phone: (314) 516-5204

 UMSL Postal Services is a United States Postal Service Contract Unit and is open to the public.
 Services include express mail, priority mail, certified/registered mail with return receipt to include delivery and/or signature confirmation.
 Postage stamps are also available for purchase.
 UMSL Postal Service is located on the North campus, near the Mark Twain entrance.
 The hours of operation are Monday-Friday (8:30 am to 4:30 pm).

-The Welcome Center serves as the University of Missouri-St. Louis's liaison to our students, faculty, and staff by providing information (via the Information Desk) regarding all aspects of the campus.
-Additionally, this office helps promote the value of attending our university to visitors, coordinates the campus lost and found program, and offers customer service training and other workshops.
+The Welcome Center serves as the University of Missouri-St. Louis provides information regarding all aspects of the campus to visitors, students, faculty, and staff.
+Additionally, this office helps promote the value of attending our university to prospective students.